PACENSC/pacensc.github.io/team-directory.md

 Lev Bernstein (Senior, headed to New York University)

-Christopher Stauffer (Senior, headed to Georgetown University)
+Maya Rubin (Senior, headed to Wellesley)

 Cade Aguda (Senior, headed to Northwestern University in Qatar)